slatedocs/slate/source/includes/gcp/_instances.md

 Optional | &nbsp;
 ------ | -----------
 `shortIP`<br/>*String* | The name of a static external IP in the same region as the instance.
-`reserveStaticIP`<br/>*boolean* | if reserve a new external IP to the instance.
+`reserveStaticIP`<br/>*boolean* | Specifiy if reserve a new external IP to the instance.
 Cannot be specified when 'shortIP' is also specified.

 <!-------------------- GET SSH COMMAND -------------------->